intelops/compage/app/README.md

   ❯ kubectl get users -A
   No resources found
 ```
-- If you find some other error apart from the above error, that means you couldn't complete the installation of CRDs.
+- If you find some other error apart from the above one, that means the installation of CRDs didn't succeed.
 - Run `npm run dev` command to start the express-server.
 This command will auto-reload the changes you make to app directory.